I write this review as former student of JK. So, what I write on this IBuyIReview site, don’t take as your facts, but as my own facts.

 How Much Does Job Killing Cost?

-This is a shocking amount of moo-lah to me.
-I’d bet you that anyone looking to make moo-lah online needs moo-lah, which puts them below the line of that dollar amount hurting their wallet a great deal.
+This is a shocking amount of money, and not what I paid.
+I’d bet you, that anyone looking to make money online needs money, which puts them into a credit card option.

-What they don’t tell you is that is JUST the cost of the program, and they’re going to upsell you on other things like Done For You sites, services, and branded links.
+What they don’t tell you is that is JUST the cost of the program, and there will be other tools and assets to buy like Done For You sites, services, and branded links.

-I have a problem with this – their “influence links” are just PBN links, but Dan talks about it so authoritatively and efficiently in the videos that if you were just starting out in SEO – like the program is most geared towards – then you’re not likely to know that you can get those links elsewhere for a lower cost.
+I have a problem with this – their “influence links” are just PBN links, but if you were just starting out in SEO – like the program is most geared towards – then you’re not likely to know that you can get those links elsewhere for a lower cost.

 It took me a little while to figure that one out, and it meant that I had to do my own research outside of Dan and his videos to learn enough and eventually connect the dots.